umatoma/rsync-tools/README.md

 $ rst <command> [options]

 Commands:
-  watch       Watch files and exec rsync command sync-local  Synchronize the local to the server
+  watch        Watch files and exec rsync command sync-local   Synchronize the local to the server sync-remote  Synchronize the server to the local

 Options:
   --debug    Debug mode                                                [boolean]